 You can see my updated snippet in the image below, with the updated ID highlighted.

-After you've updated your snippet and saved your theme files, this snippet will watch the "Add to Cart" button, and track an event whenever one of your customers clicks this button.
+After you've updated your snippet and saved your theme files, this snippet will watch the "Add to Cart" button, and track an Added to Cart event whenever one of your customers clicks this button.

 This event functions similarly to the Viewed Product event.
 Each item someone adds to their cart will trigger a new event.